 The “generational gap” between buildings is another deciding factor.
 You will typically pay more to build out a first-generation (shell) space compared to a second-generation space.
-This is because upscaling from a blank shell or gray shell requires adding all the utilities and functionalities for the first time – creating the need for capital improvement projects.
+This is because upscaling from a blank shell or gray shell requires adding all the utilities and functionalities for the first time – creating the need for capital improvement projects and utilities (mechanical, plumbing, electrical) to support the space that you are looking to build out.
 So, you can expect an additional $10 per square foot to your original estimates when you are working on a first-gen space.
 If you are leasing a second-generation building, it will already be equipped with most amenities like electrical outlets, technological framework, HVAC units, etc. The previous tenant will have installed the basic additions, so you would just need to pay for accommodating your needs (assuming that you like the systems that were previously installed).

 - first-gen buildouts: $70 – $200 per square foot

 - second-gen buildouts: $50 – $165 per square foot